Pandaroid/MSUI_JFinal_Demo/README.md

 # MSUI_JFinal_Demo
-A demo using MSUI as front end and JFinal as back end.
+A demo using SUI as front end and JFinal as back end.